 Worry, be concerned – take thought, anxiety

-There was no worry, there was no concern here…and where I had no worry or concern there could not possibly be a lack of faith in this situation!
+There was no worry, there was no concern…and where I had no worry or concern there could not possibly be a lack of faith, right?
 I just had a very real physical response to…nothing.
 In fact, during this attack, I was sound asleep!

 “Be anxious for nothing…….”